Beginner's Guide to Getting Started in Kart Racing

 Karting is a great family sport and is a fun way for all ages to go racing.
 Most kart clubs or tracks offer the following age divisions:

 This is a "participation" class in our local Northwest series, no points or championships, the focus is on fun and safety.
 Throttle stops can be adjusted to match a parent's comfort level with their kids.
 Top speeds can vary but are generally around 30 mph, although we have tuned engines up to 40 mph in this class.

 - 7-12 years old: The Cadet class offers a 60cc 2-stroke class with a reliable and fairly simple engine that will hit over 50 mph.
 There are also 4-stroke Junior classes (popular in our local series), such as the Jr I Briggs Gas Animal & LO206 class, for this age group.

 The Rotax series uses the MicroMax engine configuration for 8-10 year olds, and the MiniMax engine configuration for 10-13 year olds.

 - 12-15 years old: The Junior class is one of the most furiously competitive classes.
-This is a very fun class that uses a full size kart, along with a 125cc 2-stroke engine, in TaG & Rotax.
+This is a very fun class that uses a full size kart, along with a 125cc 2-stroke engine, in TaG, ROK, and Rotax.
 At the club level, 4-cycle classes such as LO206 & Jr II Briggs are also offered for entry level drivers and tight budgets.

 TaG engines have a restrictor in the exhaust (which can be simply be removed to move up to the Senior class), and Rotax JrMax engines use a different cylinder sleeve.
 Speeds are generally in the 65 mph range on sprint tracks.